SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### dynamic dispatch

-dynamic dispatch is choosing an implementation of a polymorphic operation at runtime.
-In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn <trait-list>` both single dispatch and multiple dispatch are forms of dynamic dispatch.
+dynamic dispatch is choosing an implementation of a polymorphic operation at runtime. dynamic dispatch is accomplished by means of virtual methods/functions. both single dispatch and multiple dispatch are forms of dynamic dispatch.

+##### single & multiple dispatch

 single dispatch is where only the type of one parameter (the reciever of the message = the thing it was called on, mostly) is used to choose the implementation

 multiple dispatch is where the type of multiple parameters (the reciever of the message = the thing it was called on as well as the method parameters) is used to choose the implementation
 Overloading would be multiple dispatch if it was performed at runtime, but it isn't, so it isn't.

+##### virtual method table

+VMT = virtual method table
+virtual method table is also called (virtual) function/call/dispatch table virtual method/function/call table is sometimes abbreviated vftable or vtable.
+A vtable contains all relevant virtual functions.

+##### rust

+In rust, `dyn <trait-bound>` is the type of a trait object.
+A trait object is an opaque type of another type that implements a set of traits.
+A trait object uses dynamic dispatch to select the implementation at runtime (in contrast to rusts' parametric polymorphism, which ofc uses static dispatch)
+A trait object is a dynamically sized type, and thus we need a pointer to it such as & or Box<>.
+For something to be object safe, the return type may not be `Self` and there may not be any generic type parameters.
+A trait object must be object safe.
+The reason a trait object may not have any gemeric type parameters is that these will already be monomorphosized away by compile-time.
+The reason a method of a trait used in a trait object may not return `Self` is that we don't known `Self` at compile-time, thus we can't reason about its size and can't guarantee safety.
+In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn <trait-list>`

 ### parametric polymorphism